Baba Jamal

-Ahmed Mohammed Baba Jamal (born 7 May 1969) is a Ghanaian politician.
+Mohammed Baba Jamal Ahmed (born 7 May 1969) is a Ghanaian politician.
 He was a member of Parliament for Akwatia Constituency.
 He served as the deputy minister-designate for Local Government and Rural Development.

 Early life and education

-Baba Jamal was born in 1969 at Akwatia in the Eastern region of Ghana.
+Ahmed was born in 1969 at Akwatia in the Eastern region of Ghana.
 He holds an MPhil in International Politics and a degree in law from the University of Ghana.